CSIT321-BDI-Agent/BDI-Agent/public/README.md

 ## Development Tips
 - Frontend expects `window.APP_CONFIG` from the backend `/config.js` endpoint; keep the server running when debugging auth or API URLs.
+- Only two agents are ever rendered.
+If a planner response contains more towers, the simulation still schedules every move onto Agent-A and Agent-B to keep the claws visible and in sync.
 - Timeline, stats, and persistence snapshots must advance together—`persistence.js` coordinates the trio.
 - Drag and drop interactions live in `drag-drop.js` and feed into `ui-handlers.js`; lock/unlock blocks when extending manual mutation logic.
 - Use helpers in `helpers.js` (`showMessage`, `handleError`, `normalizeWorldIdentifier`) instead of bespoke messaging/error flows.